LockFaiz/lockfaiz.github.io/_tabs/about.md

 **Jian Song**, Xiangefei Yang, Xuetao Zhang, Donglin Wang<br>
 2024 International Conference on Intelligent Computing(ICIC), Tianjin, China.<br>

-## Projects
+## <i class="fa-solid fa-clipboard-list"></i> Projects
-- WAVEGO, a 12-DOF Bionic Dog-Like Robot
-- Trajectory prediction of neural visual motor system
-- Neuromorphic imitation learning, SpikeCEIL and related spiking baselines(GAIL, AIRL, SQIL, IQ Learn)
+- **Gait Customization for WAVEGO**: Developed various gaits and interactive actions for WAVEGO, a 12-DOF micro quadruped robot powered by ESP32 sub-controller and Raspberry Pi 4B host controller.
+- **Trajectory Prediction of Fruit Fly's Neural Visual Motor System**: Conducted research on predicting the trajectory of a fruit fly's neural visual motor system.
+This project aimed to understand the underlying mechanisms of visual-motor integration in neural systems.
+- **Review of Neuromorphic Imitation Learning**: Conducted a comprehensive review of neuromorphic imitation learning, implementing spiking neural networks (SNN) in imitation learning baselines such as GAIL, AIRL, SQIL, and IQ Learn.
+This project involved comparing the performance and efficiency of these baselines to identify the most effective approaches.
+- **3D Reconstruction of Nucleosome**: Conducted research to understand and demonstrate the flexible regions of nucleosome combination, while also developing methods to prevent noise interference in the reconstruction process.

 ## <i class="fa-solid fa-book"></i> Educations
 - 2021.09 - 2022.09, M.Sc in Drug Discovery and Translational Biology with Merit, The University of Edinburgh, Scotland, UK.
 - 2017.09 - 2021.06, B.Sc in Biotechnology, Central China Normal University, Wuhan, China.